-- Make your maintenance checks more frequent. - Encourage staff to report any structural damage or problems with equipment, so you know about problems early. - Train staff again on this safe method. - Improve staff supervision.
+- · Make your maintenance checks more frequent. - Encourage staff to report any structural damage or problems with equipment, so you know about problems early. - Train staff again on this safe method. - Improve staff supervision.

-MANAGE IT

-- Check your premises regularly for any structural damage or problems with equipment. - Put problems right as soon as possible, before they get worse or affect food safety.
-Make a note in your diary of what you do. - Put reminders in your diary of maintenance checks and make a note of any repairs you make. - It is a good idea to plan regular maintenance and servicing to keep the premises and its equipment in good condition.
+MANAGE IT HOW DO YOU DO THIS?
+Check your premises regularly for any structural damage or problems with equipment.
+Do you do this?
+Yes Write any details here: • Put problems right as soon as possible, before they get worse or affect food safety.
+Make a note in your diary of what you do.
+Put reminders in your diary of maintenance checks and make a note of any repairs you make.
+It is a good idea to plan regular maintenance and servicing to keep the premises and its equipment in good condition.